container-object-storage-interface/container-object-storage-interface.github.io/docs/write-driver/cosi-sidecar.md

 ## Identity Server

-A `IdentityServer` reports the driver's name on the `ProvisionerGetInfo` RPC call from the controller.
+A `IdentityServer` reports the driver's name on the `DriverGetInfo` RPC call from the controller.

 ### Identity Server Struct